samsungsamiio/samsungsami.io/source/sami/sami-documentation/hello-world.md

 This article is a hands-on introduction to several SAMI concepts we covered in [Basics](/sami/sami-documentation/sami-basics.html).
 We will connect a simulated device to SAMI that sends and receives data.
 In doing so, you'll get a tangible understanding of SAMI without writing a single line of code.

 We will also demonstrate some SAMI tools that you'll be using often.
-This diagram shows how the SAMI entities interact in this Hello World exploration (click to enlarge).
+This diagram shows how the SAMI entities interact in this Hello World exploration (click to expand).

 ![System diagram](/images/docs/sami/sami-documentation/diagramHelloWorld2.png){:.lightbox}